Your Guide to Planning, Planting, and Growing Elephant Ears

 Plan for Success

 Sun or Shade: Elephant ears will grow in sun or shade.
-If you put them in a hot, sunny location, make sure they get a little shade during the middle of the day.
+If you grow them in a hot, sunny location, be sure they get a little shade during the middle of the day.

 Zone: Elephant ears are tropical plants.
 In zones 9-11 they can be grown outdoors year-round.
-In cooler areas (zones 3-8) the bulbs are planted in the spring and usually grown as annuals.
+In cooler areas (zones 3-8) the bulbs should be planted outdoors in the spring, after all danger of frost.
 To find your USDA Hardiness Zone, check the map here.

-When to Plant: Elephant ears are planted in spring after any danger of frost has passed.
-The tubers will not grow until the soil is warm, so don't plant them until the soil temperature is at least 65ºF.
+When to Plant: Elephant ear tubers will not grow in cold soil.
+Wait to plant them outdoors until the soil temperature is at least 65ºF.
 In northern climates this will be early June.
 To get a jump on the season, elephant ears may be started in pots indoors, 4 to 6 weeks before you plan to put them outside.
 Grow them under lights or in a warm, sunny window.

 How to Plant Elephant Ears

 1. Wait until the soil is warm and there's no danger of frost.
 Loosen the soil 8" deep.
-Dig a hole about 5" deep.
+Then dig a hole about 5" deep.

 2. Set the tuber in the hole, pointy side up.
 The top of the tuber should be about 1” below the soil surface.